tangledhelix/DP_papaoppo/README.md

 Observations:
 * CHAPTER XII starts at (2.) so it's missing (1.)
+    * Maybe odd but if there is an inferred section 1 ... just leave it alone.
 * CHAPTER XII has (2,3) then starts again (1,2,3,4)?
 Review.
+    * This seems okay, like 4 points being made after those earlier sections.
 * CHAPTER XVIII has (I) in subhead, then again later.
 Omit first one?
+    * Yes, delete the initial (I).

 Things to do:
 * Chapters are h2, of course